JulianDiaz619/bikeshare/README.md

 ![image](genders.png)

 Here is a pie chart that shows which genders use the service.
 The numbers come out to ~1.5m male users, ~590k female users, and ~225k unknown gender users.

+## Summary

+To summarize the results, we discovered that a majority of users are male, a majority of users are on the subscription plan, and the service is mainly used for short distance travels.
+The trip duration for all genders tends to average out at under 10 minutes, and the most active days/times for the service are thursday, monday, and tuesday at 5/6pm.
+Additionally, the heatmap shows that male subscribers are the most frequent users of the service, and there are almost 2 million subscribers compared to under 500,000 one-time users.
+Overall, these visualizations provide valuable insights into the usage patterns of the Citi Bike service.

+Another useful visualization could be a line chart that shows how the user demographics (e.g., gender, age, etc.) have changed over time.
+This would help track changes in the user base and identify any trends or patterns that may have emerged over time.
+It could also be useful for identifying any potential biases or gaps in the service's marketing or outreach efforts.

+A heatmap or map visualization could be created to show the most popular destinations for different user types (e.g., subscribers vs. one-time users).
+This could help identify any differences in usage patterns between these user groups and could provide insights into the types of trips that each group tends to take.
+For example, subscribers may be more likely to use the service for commuting to work or school, while one-time users may be more likely to use the service for leisure activities or sightseeing.
+This information could be useful for tailoring marketing or outreach efforts to specific user groups and improving the overall user experience.